codess-aus/DP-200/README.md

 Solution: You open Azure Databricks workspace from Azure portal, add *secrets/createScope to its URL, and fill in all the details to create the secret scope **Y**

 The Databricks CLI can be used to create only Databricks-backed secret scopes, for example when the keys are stored in an encrypted database owned and managed by Azure Databricks.
 The setup of an Azure Key Vault-backed secret scope is supported only in Azure Databricks UI.

+To refer to the secret keys stored in Azure Key Vault and use them for secure access, for example to mount the Azure Blob Storage container, you need to create a secret scope in Azure Databricks.
+Currently, the setup of an Azure Key Vault-backed secret scope is supported only in the Azure Databricks UI.